by-jp/www.byjp.me/content/notes/twitter/18139770650/index.md

 - imported
 - from-twitter
 ---
 I have totally just invented the AwesoMeter.
-Whack a satisfyingly huge button every time you do something awesome, 10 days without & SIRENS\!
+Whack a satisfyingly huge button every time you do something awesome, 10 days without & SIRENS!